The miracle of the Seville bookstore that even Dickens would not have imagined

 Maite smiles when she is compared to Kathleen Kelly (Meg Ryan), the owner of the small children’s bookstore in the movie “‘You’ve Got E-mail”, threatened by Joe Fox’s (Tom Hanks) chain of large bookstores, and she is confident that the Christmas miracle they have achieved in the middle of the heat wave will continue when the deciduous leaves fall from the trees in autumn.

-Meanwhile, she is inspired to draw strength from Yolanda Morató’s book “Libres y libreras”, which tells the story of women from the Elizabethan London sector as pioneers in the cultural industry, just as she, and her five partners, have been pioneers in uniting the entire country around a corner of Seville full of books, memories and many things to tell.
+Meanwhile, she is inspired to draw strength from Yolanda Morató’s book “Libres y libreras”, which tells the story of the Women of the Elizabethan London Sector As pioneers in the cultural industry, just like her and her five partners, they have been pioneers in uniting the entire country around a corner of Seville full of books, memories and many things to tell.